ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

 Broken conditionals occur when the input expression or template is not a string, or the result is not a boolean.
 Python and Jinja provide implicit "truthy" evaluation of most non-empty non-boolean values in conditional expressions.
-While sometimes desirable for brevity, truthy conditional evaluation often masks serious logic errors in playbooks that could not be reliably detected by previous versions of ansible-core.
+While sometimes desirable for brevity, truthy conditional evaluation often masks serious logic errors in playbooks that could not be reliably detected by previous versions of ``ansible-core``.

 Changes to templating in this release detects non-boolean conditionals during expression evaluation and reports an error by default.
-The error can be temporarily reduced to a warning via the ``ALLOW_BROKEN_CONDITIONALS`` config setting.
+The error can be temporarily reduced to a warning with the ``ALLOW_BROKEN_CONDITIONALS`` config setting.

 The following examples are derived from broken conditionals that masked logic errors in actual playbooks.

-Example - Implicit Boolean Conversion
+Example - implicit boolean conversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This expression relies on an implicit truthy evaluation of ``inventory_hostname``.